"

 Manifestations of Type 1 Diabetes

-The most common manifestations of diabetes are hunger and excessive urination and thirst.
+The clinical consequences are due to the lack of insulin in the blood circulation and eventually the lack of glucose uptake by the cells.
+The most common manifestations of T1DM are hunger, excessive urination, and thirst.
 This is also known as the 3P’s of diabetes: polyphagia, polyuria, & polydipsia.
-These manifestations demonstrate how high blood sugar (hyperglycemia) affect kidney function.
-Normally, kidneys reabsorb all of the sugar that escape into the filtrate (see AKI chapter for review).
-However, in hyperglycemia, there is too much glucose in the blood already so that glucose stays in the filtrate.
-Glucose in the filtrate will retain water in the urine: as a result the diabetic urinates an abnormally large quantity of ‘sweet’ urine manifesting in frequent urination.
-Since there is a loss of large quantities of fluid, the body becomes dehydrated and so the diabetic becomes unusually and continually thirsty.
-Similarly, the diabetic may also experience persistent hunger because the body cells are unable to access the glucose in the bloodstream due to lack of insulin (recall that the tissue’s insulin receptors are present and working appropriately).
+Normally, kidneys reabsorb all of the sugar that escapes into the filtrate (see AKI chapter for review).
+However, in hyperglycemia, there is too much glucose in the blood already so excess glucose stays in the filtrate.
+Excess glucose in the filtrate will retain water in the urine: as a result a person with T1DM urinates an abnormally large and frequent quantity of ‘sweet’ urine.
+Since there is a loss of large quantities of fluid, the body becomes dehydrated and so thirst is unusually and continually present.
+Similarly, people with T1DM may also experience persistent hunger because the body cells are unable to access the glucose in the bloodstream due to lack of insulin (recall that the tissue’s insulin receptors are present and working appropriately).
+This may force tissues to use fat metabolism and gluconeogenesis to meet its energy needs.
+As a consequence, dangerous byproducts (e.g. acidic ketones) will increase in blood and tissues.

-Despite having high blood sugar, the tissues are starving because they need insulin to bring the glucose into the cells.
-Thus, a diabetic can have signs of low blood sugar in the setting of high blood sugar.
-Signs of high heart rate, fast breathing, confusion/irritability, fatigue, and cold sweat are all signs of cells with insufficient glucose.
-In children, this inability to bring glucose into cells will manifest as failure to thrive (ie. grow and develop) and can even lead to unintended weight loss at a time when children should grow.
+The inability of the tissues to uptake glucose from the blood circulation cause high heart rate, fast breathing, confusion/irritability, fatigue, and cold sweat as a consequence of low glucose metabolism inside the cells.
+In children, the inability to bring glucose into cells alongside lack of insulin will manifest as failure to thrive (i.e. grow and develop).
+Insulin promotes growth through IGF-1 and GH receptors and a direct lack of insulin can lead to unintended weight loss at a time when children should grow.

-Due to the high blood sugar, a diabetic is more susceptible to infections – particularly oral & urinary outlets as there is a higher exposure to pathogens.
-Thus urinary tract infections and dental/gum disease are more likely in diabetics.
+Due to the high blood sugar, a person with T1DM is more susceptible to infections – particularly oral & urinary outlets as there is a higher exposure to pathogens in those areas.
+Thus urinary tract infections and dental/gum disease are more likely in people with T1DM.

 Management of Type I Diabetes

-T1DM diabetics do not have beta cells, thus they can not produce insulin; thus, synthetic insulin must be administered by injection or infusion to help regulate glucose homeostasis throughout the day.
+People with T1DM do not have beta cells, thus they can not produce insulin.
+For this reason, synthetic insulin must be administered by injection or infusion to help regulate glucose homeostasis throughout the day.

 Section Summary

 Regardless of the cause, T1DM results in the loss of beta cells in the pancreatic islet tissue.
-Thus there is no insulin release to be delivered to tissues.
-At the tissue level, there is no stimulation of the glucose receptor (normally, it would respond to insulin receptor binding and activation) so the glucose receptor does not open to allow glucose to enter the cell for metabolism.
+Thus there is no insulin released to be delivered to tissues.
+At the tissue level, there is no increase in the number of glucose transporters in the plasma membrane (normally, it would respond to insulin receptor binding and activation) therefore, preventing glucose to enter the cell for metabolism.
 The glucose stays in the blood leading to hyperglycemia.
-Hyperglycemia will affect all tissues in that it:
+Hyperglycemia affects all tissues in that:

 Review Questions